 Supplies: Tons of jumbo marshmallows

-If you want, you can form teams and turn this into marshmallow dodgeball, but it’s still plenty of fun to just spread out the marshmallows and let kids go crazy.
+If you want, you can form teams and turn this into marshmallow dodgeball, but if you have a smaller youth group it’s still plenty of fun to just spread out the marshmallows and let kids go crazy.

 Prep time: 2+ hours

 Supplies: Envelopes, paper

 If you have the time to plan and prepare, you can turn part of your town or a local park into a course for the classic game, The Amazing Race.